 Do I have to submit test scores to St Olaf College?

-No, St Olaf College is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+❌ No, St Olaf College is test optional, so you can decide whether or not to include your standardized test scores.
+If your scores are higher than the school's average, you may want to send them.
+If your scores are average or below average, you may want not want to include them in your application.

 What is St Olaf College's acceptance rate?